Szeg\H{o} and Widom theorems for finite codimensional subalgebras of a class of uniform algebras: Introduction

-Szeg\H{o} \cite{classicalszego} first established his result in 1920, while Widom \cite{Widom1960} first established his result in 1960.
-Since then, different versions of both have been developed.
-Sarason \cite{SarasonAnn} established a version of Theorem \ref{classicszego} for the annulus and later Ahern and Sarason \cite{AhernSarason} established a version for hypo-Dirichlet algebras.
-Abrahamse \cite{AbrahamseToeplitz} established a version of Theorem \ref{classicalwidom} for multiply connected domains.
-More recently, Balasubramanian, McCullough, and Wijesooriya \cite{NeilAlgebra} established versions of both Theorem \ref{classicszego} and Theorem \ref{classicalwidom} for the Neil Algebra, a constrained subalgebra of $H^\infty(\D)$:
+In the direction of (i), there have been a few generalizations established.
+For Szeg\H{o}'s result, we have the following: In 1965, Sarason \cite{sarasonannulus} established a version for the annulus.
+In 1967, Ahern and Sarason \cite{AhernSarason} established a version for hypo-Dirichlet algebras.
+For Widom's result, Abrahamse \cite{AbrahamseToeplitz} established a version for multiply connected domains in 1974.

+In the direction of (ii), Balasubramanian, McCullough, and Wijesooriya \cite{NeilAlgebra} established versions of both the Szeg\H{o} and Widom results for the Neil Algebra, a constrained subalgebra of $H^\infty(\D)$:

 The following is a brief overview of their results:

 Let $S = \{ (\alpha,\beta)\in \C^2 \ : \ |\alpha|^2+|\beta|^2=1 \}$ be the compact unit sphere in $\C^2$.
 For $(\alpha,\beta) \in S$, define the following Hilbert spaces: